HR Burnout In 2026: Statistics and Solutions

 1 x List of UK support resources

-By openly addressing mental health in the workplace, you can build a strong and supportive environment that encourages early intervention, reduces stigma, and provides resources for those in need.
+By openly addressing mental health at work, you create an environment that encourages early intervention, reduces stigma, and gives people the resources they actually need.
+That’s better for your people, and better for your organisation.

 The Employee Mental Health Expectation Gap refers to the disparity between employees’ expectations for mental health support in the workplace and what their employers actually provide.